Baby P’s mother tells parole hearing she would be ‘risk to children in her care’

 Known publicly as Baby P, Peter suffered more than 50 injuries despite being on the at-risk register and receiving 60 visits from social workers, police officers and health professionals over eight months.

-Connelly’s parole hearing is the seventh review for release and second review since she was recalled to prison last year after breaching licence conditions.
+Connelly’s parole hearing, livestreamed by video feed on Wednesday, is her seventh review for release and second review since she was recalled to prison last year after breaching licence conditions.

 Asked if she perceives herself as being a risk to children, Connelly said: “Children in my care?
 Yes.